Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Introduction

 For a long time the weakly interacting massive particles, or WIMPs, were considered as a main cold dark matter candidate.
 The so-called ``WIMP miracle''~\cite{Jungman:1995df,Kane:2008gb}, the relation between the DM relic density and it's annihilation cross-section being in a good agreement with cosmological predictions, has for a long time motivated the searches for WIMPs in a wide range of possible masses and cross-sections.

-Experimental limits have tightly squeezed the possible parameter space, yet with no particular success~\cite{Cushman:2013zza}.
+Experimental limits have tightly squeezed the possible parameter space, yet no evidence for the detection of a WIMP particle have been obtained so far~\cite{Cushman:2013zza}.
 Modern constraints are almost touching the so-called ``neutrino floor''~\cite{Billard:2013qya}, unavoidable background related to the neutrino-nucleus scattering, adding complications to further extension of possible range of parameters subjected to tests.

 Null results of the WIMP searches have drawn attention to the alternative DM scenarios, one of them being the superheavy dark matter, or SHDM.
 Historically, superheavy particles were suggested to explain the super-GZK cosmic-ray events~\cite{Berezinsky:1997hy,Kuzmin:1997jua}, later evolving into an independent DM candidate.